 Filing for bankruptcy has many advantages when trying to get back on your feet financially.
-One of the most notable benefits of bankruptcy is “automatic stay.”
+One of the most notable benefits of bankruptcy is the “automatic stay.”

-How Chapter 13 Can Help
+How Chapter 13 Can Protect Your Home

 - Catch up on missed payments: Chapter 13 bankruptcies are made to help restructure your current payment plan to make fulfilling your obligations more affordable.
 Chapter 13 gives you the opportunity to catch up on your missed payments over the span of three to five years, allowing plenty of time to catch up.

 - Creditors receive payment through bankruptcy trustee: With the absence of creditors threatening you directly over the status of your debts, you will have a trustee assigned to distribute your payments to your creditors.
 During the bankruptcy process, you will never need to directly interact with your creditors, to provide the best opportunity to focus solely on getting back on track.

-Contact Our California Bankruptcy Team Today!
+Contact Our Bankruptcy Attorneys Today!

 Dealing with debt is hard enough on its own, but having to protect your home from foreclosure by yourself can be a nightmare.
 We provide a compassionate and personalized approach, designed to do whatever is possible to get you back on your feet.our website or give us a call at (310) 846-8454